gregyenney/Coursera_GettingAndCleaningData/CodeBook.md

 This code book describes the tidy data sets extracted from and based on the "Human Activity Recognition Using Smartphones Dataset Version 1.0".
-The tidy data was produced as the final project in the Getting and Cleaning Data course.
+The tidy data was produced as the final project for the Getting and Cleaning Data course.

 Included in the data set are: